-Sultan Park And National Museum Information
+Sultan Park And National Museum Travel Tips

 - Check out the musical instruments collection which includes Tama drums, Aria guitar.

-Sultan Park And National Museum Ticket Prices
+Entrance Ticket Details For Sultan Park And National Museum

 - Foreigners entrance fee: RF 50 for Adults and RF 20 for Children; Locals: RF 20 for Adults and RF 5 for Children.